abhimandela/ami_setup/README.md

 1. Edit config.json to updated with appropriate values
 2. Run the set_ami_config.py to set all necessary configurations
 3. Paths should be absolute, and eveything should work as long as the paths and values entered are correct
-4. TODO: Include DATA validation

 The set_ami_config.py script does the following after reading the config.json file:
 1. Update location in ~/.config/helicocron.toml
 2. Update Camera ID by using the command "ls -dev/v4l/by-id/" in the following files and camera1.conf
-3. Default videodevice to be used for capturing is "/dev/video0"
+3. Default videodevice to be used for capturing is "/dev/video0" if no Camera ID is found
 4. Update camera setttings in /home/pi/scripts/setCamera.sh
 5. Update motion configuration in /etc/motion/motion.conf
+6. TODO: Update audio capture script for audio settings

 Configuration Files